Hulu Premieres Medalist Anime Season 2 in the U.S.

 • Ai Kayano as Marika Kurione

-Adding to the allure of the second season are the mesmerizing musical performances.
-The opening theme, "Cold Night," is brought to life by girl group HANA, while the ending theme, "Rookies," is delivered by Conton Candy, enhancing the emotional depth of the anime's storytelling.
+Adding to the allure of the second season are the mesmerizing musical performances that set the perfect mood.
+The opening theme, "Cold Night," is brought to life by the girl group HANA, while the ending theme, "Rookies," is delivered by Conton Candy.
+Both songs really enhance the emotional depth of the anime's storytelling.
+Furthermore, the production of Medalist is benefiting from real-world expertise.
+Japanese figure skater Rika Hongo is contributing to the motion capture filming alongside Akiko Suzuki, the former Olympic skater who played such a pivotal role in choreographing the skating routines back in the first season.

 Tags: No tags